Pennsylvania Medical Marijuana Card

 Once the physician issues you a medical marijuana certification and you have paid the annual registration fee ($50 for regular cardholders), a new medical marijuana card will be printed and mailed to the address listed under the profile in your account on the portal.
 You may then log in to the portal to access your new card.
 Note that you will receive a reminder notification by email 30 days before the due date of your annual registration payment with instructions on how to pay the annual fee.

-Can You Grow Medical Marijuana in Pennsylvania?
+Can You Grow Medical Marijuana In Pennsylvania?

 No. Growing marijuana at home, even for medical marijuana cardholders and caregivers, is illegal in the Commonwealth of Pennsylvania.
 Regardless of your intention to sell or not, you are liable to be charged with up to five years imprisonment and up to $15,000 in fines if caught growing marijuana in the state.
 If you reside near a school, the penalties for growing marijuana are even steeper.